Poles in Azerbaijan

 There is a long history of Poles in Azerbaijan (Polacy w Azerbejdżanie, Azərbaycan polyakları).
 Although the current Polish population of the Republic of Azerbaijan is lower than in former times, the number of people with Polish descent in the capital city Baku is around 2,000 and several thousand self-identified Poles live in Azerbaijan.
 Poles as an ethnic group have lived in Azerbaijan for centuries.
-The Russian Empire included Azerbaijan and parts of Poland, thus it could deport members of opposition of Polish nationality there, what explains the presence of Poles in Azerbaijan.
+The Russian Empire included Azerbaijan and parts of Poland, thus it could deport members of opposition of Polish nationality there, which explains the presence of Poles in Azerbaijan.

-History of Poles in Azerbaijan
+History

 In the 17th century, missionaries Paul Wroczyński, Jedrzej Zielonacki and Alexander Kulesza set up a mission in Ganja, in the 1680s.
 The activities of the missionaries were an important link in understanding and rapprochement of the values of East and West.
 Missionaries and their followers brought gifts to the court of Shah in the form of valuable paintings, illuminated manuscripts of the Bible, etc. They also raised the subject of positive associations with the Polish people.

 The Poles began to appear in Azerbaijan from the 13th century on, mainly as abductees, captured by the Mongol-Tatars, but also as those who came there voluntarily.
 Since the beginning of the 19th century, Azerbaijan was of interest to Polish travelers as well as romantic poets which can be seen through their work.